Port of Pecém

 A ship in the port of Pecem.

 The transportation bridge of the port of Pecem.

 The Port of Pecém is one of the two big ports in the state of Ceará, in Brazil.
 It's located in the municipality of São Gonçalo do Amarante.

-In the year of 2023 the port handled 17.3 million metric tons of cargo, representing an increase of 16% over the previous year.
+In the year of 2025 the port handled 20.9 million metric tons of cargo, representing an increase of 7% over the previous year.

-As of 2010, the Port of Pecém entered into a phased expansion under the Brazilian government's Growth Acceleration Program (PAC2).
-In addition to enhanced port facilities, the expansion features large scale investments by numerous international energy and materials companies, including Petrobras and Companhia Siderúrgica do Pecém.
-The infrastructure developments are expected to result in rapid regional population growth through 2020, with some estimates calling for a tenfold increase during the time period.